ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## Code prompting

 Gemini focuses primarily on text-based prompts, which also includes writing prompts for returning code.
-Let’s go to the Vefiex AI Studio and test these prompts to look at some coding examples.

 ### Prompts for writing code